misbah144/Multi-Threading-and-Crystal-Report/README.md

 * Setting up and installing crystal report 9 on your system

-* setting up path for crystal reports
+* Setting up path for crystal reports
  (from which pdf documents to be extracted) along with data base credentials if needed and target where folder where pdf files to be extracted.